acuvity/mcp-servers-registry/mcp-server-elevenlabs/charts/mcp-server-elevenlabs/README.md

 **Description**:

 ```
-Clone a voice using provided audio files.
+Create an instant voice clone of a voice using provided audio files.

     ⚠️ COST WARNING: This tool makes an API call to ElevenLabs which may incur costs.
 Only use when explicitly requested by the user.